owlbarn/tutorial/book/utilities/README.md

 Obviously, this approach tends to give an overestimated answer because of the inevitable collision in hash table.
 Here the *Count-Min Sketch* method comes to help.
-It's basic idea is simple: follow the process stated above, but the only difference is that now instead of maintaining a vector of length $n$, we now need to maintain a matrix of shape $dxn$, i.e. $d$ rows and $n$ columns.
+Its basic idea is simple: follow the process stated above, but the only difference is that now instead of maintaining a vector of length $n$, we now need to maintain a matrix of shape $dxn$, i.e. $d$ rows and $n$ columns.
 Each row is assigned with a different hash function, and when processing one element $e$, apply $h_0, h_1, \ldots, h_d$ to it, and make $count[i][h_i(e)] += 1$, for each $i = 0, 1, 2, \ldots, d$.
 At any time if you want to know the count of an element $e$, you again apply the same set of hash functions, retrieve the $d$ counts of this element from all the rows, and choose the smallest count to return.
 This process is shown in [@fig:utilities:count-min] ([Src](https://blog.csdn.net/u012315428/article/details/79338773)).